phdorp/firefly-cash-converter/README.md

 ```

 Register an account at `http://localhost:80` and create a personal access token.
-Store the token in the environment variable `API_TOKEN`, e.g., by copying the token string to a `.env` file.
+Store the token in the environment variable `API_TOKEN`, e.g., by copying the token string to a `.env` file in the repository root.